Wireless Optical Communication (WOC) Terminal Overview

 Tips

 - Verify the six azimuth and elevation bolts.
-Verify the six azimuth and elevation locking bolts are loose and mid-travel before coarse pointing the mounting bracket.
+Verify that the six azimuth and elevation locking bolts are loose and mid-travel before coarse pointing the mounting bracket.

 - Torque control.
-Ensure all fasteners are tightened to the specified torque 8.7 Newton meters (N·m) max to secure the mounting bracket in place.
+Ensure all fasteners are tightened to the specified torque 8.7 Newton meters (N-m) max to secure the mounting bracket in place.

 - Electrical safety.
 If the equipment is connected to a power source, ensure it is de-energized before installation to avoid electric shock.

-- It is recommended to perform the installation with a partner.
+It is recommended to perform the installation with a partner.

-- Avoid working in strong winds or unfavorable weather conditions.
+Avoid working in strong winds or unfavorable weather conditions.

-- Use safety harnesses when working on elevated areas.
+Use safety harnesses when working on elevated areas.Avoid working in strong winds or unfavorable weather conditions.

 13.

-6.2 Installing the WOC terminal
+8.2 Installing the WOC terminal

 Parts